amaurypm/cubediff/README.md

 [openbabel](http://openbabel.org/wiki/Main_Page)).

-For this subtraction to make sense both maps sources should be similar/related proteins (homologs, mutants, chimeric variants, etc) and being structural superimposed when the electrostatic potential maps are calculated.
+For this subtraction to make sense both maps sources should be similar/related proteins (homologs, mutants, chimeric variants, etc) and being structurally superimposed when the electrostatic potential maps are calculated.

 When the size of both maps are not equal, the second (reference) map, es resized by interpolation to